SvenMarcus/deepcore-standalone/README.md

 ## License

-You are free to use the framework in other Empire at War mods on the condition that the `eawx-` folder names and the names of the contained files are not changed.
-Moreover proper credits must be given in the mod's Readme.
+This project uses the [MIT License](LICENSE)

 ## Installation

 Drop the `eawx-` directories into your mod's `Data/Scripts/Library` folder.
 Override the default `GameScoring.lua` in `Data/Scripts/Miscellaneous` with the one provided in this repository.

 ## Basic set up
-### The main GC Lua file
+### Using the framework in Galactic Conquest

 A single story plot in a GC should be set as the container for the EawX Framework.
 A high `ServiceRate` must be set (we use 0.1) in order to guarantee that all plugins will receive updates at the correct time.
-To instantiate the `EawXMod` object that loads and updates your plugins you will at least need to pass a list of playable factions into its constructor function.
-Additional optional arguments are a `context` table that can include variables you want to pass to every plugin `init()` function and a plugin folder list.
+The `EawXMod` object that loads and updates your plugins can be instantiated without any arguments or with a `context` table that can include variables you want to pass to every plugin `init()` function and a plugin folder list.
 If no plugin folder list is specified the plugin system will load the file `eawx-plugins/InstalledPlugins.lua`.

 <details>
   <summary>Click to see the main GC Lua file</summary>